Welcome!

 Bottles:

-The bottle for Chypre, was made up of black glass in a diamond shape with 4 beveled panels.
+• Chypre: The bottle for this fragrance was made of black glass in a distinctive diamond shape with four beveled panels, reflecting the elegance and sophistication of the brand.

-Belle Jolie's deluxe flacon was designed by Fritz van Alphen and made by Cristalleries de Nancy and the regular bottles were made by Verrières Dannenhoffer of Brooklyn, NY.
+• Belle Jolie: The deluxe flacon for this perfume was designed by Fritz van Alphen and crafted by Cristalleries de Nancy, a well-known glassmaker.
+The regular bottles for Belle Jolie were produced by Verrières Dannenhoffer of Brooklyn, NY, ensuring high-quality craftsmanship and design.
+Sketch, 1925:

 "fragrance of flowers — the living essence of all that is Parisienne — what more, Mesdames, can you desire than Belle Jolie in its flask of crystal ?
 Manufactured by Lerys."